subho406/OmniNet/README.md

 4. Sayan Dutta

 ## Citation
 We welcome the research community to extend our work.
-If you find this code useful, please cite our paper:
+If you find this code useful, please cite our paper: <a href="https://arxiv.org/abs/1907.07804">OmniNet: A unified architecture for multi-modal multi-task learning</a>